chierina/Datathon-BrandMarketing/README.md

-# Influencer Marketing for Luxuary brands
+# Improve Influencer Marketing for Luxuary brands
 Datathon of [Launchmetrics](https://www.launchmetrics.com/) and ESCP in 2020.
 The goal was to increase the revenue from Instagram posts.

 <p align="center">